 What is wayfinding signage?

-• Restaurants and Bars
+- Restaurants and Bars

-• Tourist attractions ( water parks, mountain trails, and ski resorts)
+- Tourist attractions (water parks, mountain trails, and ski resorts)

-• Educational facilities
+- Educational facilities

-• Financial Institutions
+- Financial Institutions

-• Malls, retail stores
+- Malls, retail stores

-• Car dealerships
+- Car dealerships

-• Hotels
+- Hotels

 What is the difference between ADA Signage and Wayfinding Signage?

 Wayfinding signage is not the same as ADA signage but it is very similar.
 Wayfinding design combines signage and map design, symbols, color, and typography to effectively navigate people through a space.
-Wayfinding signage is not a form of advertising or promoting.
+Wayfinding signage is not a form of advertising or promotion.

 Wayfinding systems help businesses comply with the Americans with Disabilities Act (ADA).
 Local regulations that require accessibility compliance must be considered as well.
 An ADA-compliant wayfinding solution is designed to provide a tactile response.